Prep & Landing: Operation: Secret Santa

-Operation: Secret Santa — A Prep & Landing Stocking Stuffer is a computer-animated short film sequel to 2009's Christmas special Prep & Landing, produced by Walt Disney Animation Studios, and directed by Kevin Deters and Stevie Wermers-Skelton.
+Operation: Secret Santa — A Prep & Landing Stocking Stuffer is an American animated short film sequel to 2009's Christmas special Prep & Landing, produced by Walt Disney Animation Studios, and directed by Kevin Deters and Stevie Wermers-Skelton.
 The short premiered on TV channel ABC on Tuesday, December 7, 2010.
-The second half-hour Christmas TV special, Prep & Landing: Naughty vs. Nice aired on December 5, 2011, on ABC.
+The second half-hour Christmas TV special in the Prep & Landing series, Prep & Landing: Naughty vs. Nice aired on December 5, 2011, on ABC.

 Plot

 Wayne and Lanny, now partners, are called by Magee to meet with a secret contact – Mrs. Claus, who sends them on a new mission to retrieve a box from Santa's secret workshop.
 Later they sneak into Santa's office while he is asleep, using their high tech equipment from the previous film.
 Lanny's expertise at dressing the tree enables them to enter the hidden workshop where they recover the box and escape just in time.
 Mrs. Claus reveals the contents of the box to be the last part of the first toy that Santa ever made, and gives the complete toy (a wooden duck on wheels) back to him as his Christmas Present.